 Keep it Fun

-Trekking training for Everest Base Camp doesn’t have to suck.
+Everest Base Camp training doesn’t have to suck.
 Gyms get boring, trust me, so opt to switch things up.
 Go on a long walk or hike, take a new exercise class, learn to rock climb, do anything that will get you motivated to keep active.
-As long as your body and mind are used to exercising regularly, you have a more enjoyable trek, even if you aren’t out in front, hardly out of breath.
+As long as your body and mind are used to exercising regularly, you have a more enjoyable trek.
+Remember, it isn’t a race to the top.
+It doesn’t matter if you hike slow, just stay active and you’ll be ready for your trek.

 Come up with creative ways to keep training exciting for you.
 Some people have the ability to head to the gym, file in line with all the other treadmills, shove their earbuds in and move.
 I’m not one of those people.
-I vary my workouts between the gym, outdoors and climbing.
+I vary my workouts between the gym, getting outdoors and climbing (both inside and out).
 Find the magic formula that works best for you and stick with it.

 Pack it on